jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

 cache[cacheIndex + 1] = temp
 ```

-Doesn't mean that all threads have executed that line.
+Does not mean that all threads have executed that line.
 To avoid trying to sum the elements of cache before they have all been written, we need to make the threads all pause and wait until every thread has reached the same line in the kernel.
 Fortunately, such a function exists as part of CUDAnative:

 ```
 # synchronise threads